-The Company has various stock-based compensation plans which are administered by the compensation committee of the board of directors.
-Prior to January 1, 2006, the Company accounted for those plans under the recognition and measurement provisions of Accounting Principles Board ("APB") Opinion No. 25, "Accounting for Stock-Based Compensation."
-No stock-based employee compensation cost was recognized in the Consolidated Statements of Operations for the years ended December 31, 2004 and December 31, 2005, except with respect to the amortization of the intrinsic value of restricted stock grants totaling \$0.4 million and \$0.5 million, respectively.
-Options granted under the Company's equity compensation plans had an exercise price equal to the market value of the underlying common stock on the date of grant and all terms were fixed; accordingly, no expense was recognized under APB Opinion No. 25.
-Effective January 1, 2006, the Company adopted the fair value recognition provisions of Statement 123R, using the modified-prospective-transition method.
+We have various stock-based compensation plans which are administered by the compensation committee of the Board of Directors.
+Prior to January 1, 2006, we accounted for those plans under the recognition and measurement provisions of Accounting Principles Board ("APB") Opinion No. 25, "Accounting for Stock-Based Compensation."
+No stock-based employee compensation cost was recognized in the consolidated statements of operations for the year ended December 31, 2005, except with respect to the amortization of the intrinsic value of restricted stock grants totaling \$0.5 million.
+Options granted under our equity compensation plans had an exercise price equal to the market value of the underlying common stock on the date of grant and all terms were fixed; accordingly, no expense was recognized under APB Opinion No. 25.
+Effective January 1, 2006, we adopted the fair value recognition provisions of Statement 123R, using the modified-prospective-transition method.
 Results for prior periods have not been restated.

-The impact of the adoption of FAS 123R resulted in compensation expense of \$1.8 million (\$1.1 million after-tax or \$0.03 per basic share and \$0.03 per diluted share) for the year ended December 31, 2006.
+Total stock-based compensation expense was \$1.8 million (\$1.1 million after tax or \$0.03 per basic share and \$0.03 per diluted share) and \$2.5 million (\$1.6 million after tax or \$0.04 per basic share and \$0.04 per diluted share) for the years ended December 31, 2006 and 2007, respectively.